swholmstead/Excavator/docs/assembly.md

 Insert N20 100rpm motor into each Swivel Motor and secure with Swivel Motor Lock.
 Hand screw together shafts and swivel.

 Attach dipper motor and bucket motor with M2.6 x 6mm screws.
 Solder motor wires to motors.
-Leave buck motor wire for now.
+Leave bucket motor wire for now.

 Attach Bucket Swing Arm and Bucket Push Link to dipper with M2.6 x 6mm screws.